krigubir/temavelger/apps/temavelger/README.md

   - ComponentName.module.css:

 #### contexts
 The application utilizes **useReducer** and **ContextAPI** to manage the application's state.
-The reducerContext is responsible for defining the State interface and distribute both the state and the reducer to child components.
+The _reducerContext.tsx_ is responsible for defining the States interface and distribute both the state and the reducer to child components.
 Every tool in the **Design Menu** is responsible for manipulating the DOM as well as update the State with the corresponding changes.
 All tools have their a corresponding property in the State where data is added/updated/deleted from.
 In the **reducerContext** you will find all you need to add or modify the state's interfaces and types.

 #### data
 This folder holds static data.
 The data-folder includes three files: